Evri international FAQs

 You can send lots of things with us, but there are some items we can’t accept or compensate for.

 Please check our guide on what you can and cannot send before you choose to purchase cover or send a parcel with us.
 This advises you on items you can or cannot send with us and the differences that might apply to a UK or international destination.
-Please note, this list is not exhaustive.
+Please note that this list is not exhaustive.

 Our prices are based on weight, delivery type, destination, and sometimes the dimensions of your parcel if it's headed outside the EU, so it’s important to get these details right.

-We ask all our customers to measure and weigh their parcels before using our drop-off or Courier collection services.
+We ask all our customers to measure and weigh their parcels before using our drop-off or courier collection services.

 Overweight or oversized items can lead to an additional charge, so it’s best to double-check before you send.
 This means we can make sure your delivery moves quickly and smoothly.